Indian Institute of Cartoonists: Indian Cartoon Gallery

 Bangalore Cartoonists from various media houses at the Cartoon Exhibition (7–28 January 2017) by Shekhar Gurera.

-After the demise of the IIC Chairman B. V. Ramamurthy, Ashok Kheny (M.D.
-Nandi Infrastructure Corridor Enterprise and an ardent admirer of the cartoons) step forward as Honorary Chairman of the institute.
-He dedicated the Institute 5000 square feet of premises in the heart of Bangalore to establish the Indian Cartoon Gallery, first of its kind in India.
-The premises has a vast, tastefully designed 2000 sq. ft. of Gallery, a conference hall and a space for a Library.
-Since then, every month the gallery is conducting fresh cartoon exhibition of the professional as well as amateur cartoonist.
-Later on the gallery has been awarded by the Limca Book of Records.
+After the death of IIC Chairman B. V. Ramamurthy, Ashok Kheny (M.D.
+Nandi Infrastructure Corridor Enterprise) stepped forward as the Honorary Chairman of the institute.
+He allocated 5000 square feet of space in the heart of Bangalore for the establishment of the Indian Cartoon Gallery, the first of its kind in India.
+The premises include a 2,000 sq. ft. gallery, a conference hall and a space for a library.
+Since then, the gallery has hosted monthly exhibitions featuring both professional and amateur cartoonists.
+Later on, the gallery was awarded by the Limca Book of Records.